 Starting from this:

 So, first things first, you need to decide how many drawers you want and a rough idea of what you’ll be using them for.
 For mine we wanted shoe storage and somewhere to put the dirty washing.
+You can make the drawers as wide or as tall as you like but remember to ensure the runners can handle the weight.

-Thirdly and probably one of the most important bits of this project is the frame for the runners to sit on.
+I would say that one of the most important bits of this project is the frame for the runners to sit on.
 It’s important to ensure the frame is perfectly square and the front of the frame width measures the same as the back.
 This will allow the drawer to run smoothly when sliding in and out.

 Once the frame for the runners is complete you can begin to build the drawer itself.
 This should be quite straight forward and can be anything you like.
 For the shoe drawer I include one shelf and made sure there was a back panel to prevent shoes falling out.
 Some of these images should help you: